akcochrane/ACmisc/README.md

 standard 4-parameter Wiener model to the entire RT+response-category vector.
-Then uses the boundary separation, bias, and non-decision time from this overall model, and finds the best set of parameters to create a drift rate vector as a linear
+Then uses the boundary separation, bias, and non-decision time from this overall model, and finds the best set of parameters to create a drift rate vector as a linear function of the right-hand side of formIn. **Only numeric predictors have been tested.**

 ### `findLowerRT()`